-When the shutter is open for a long time, it records moving objects as streaks of light.
+At a slow shutter speed, the shutter is open for a longer time.
+This means that moving lights will create light trails in your image.
 In most cases, the longer the exposure, the longer the trails in your image.
 This is known as long exposure photography.

-You can use the beautiful effects of this process to make creative pictures.
+You can use this process to make beautiful and creative pictures.

 There are plenty of scenarios where you can use long exposures.
-Apart from creating light trails, you can also apply it to various scenarios in night photography.
+Apart from creating light trails, you can also use long exposures in night photography.
 This is because long exposures help gather more light in your image, which is useful in low-light scenes.

 For instance, you can try a long exposure when shooting landscapes at night.
-There’s no way for you to light up the sky with artificial lighting especially if you’re in secluded areas.
+There’s no way for you to light up the sky with artificial lighting, especially when you’re in secluded areas.

 Using long exposure requires keeping the shutter open for a long time.
 If you don’t keep it stable, it will produce blurry images.
 So how do you solve this problem?

-The best solution in getting the best long exposure photos is using a tripod.
-Since you don’t have to hold your phone and cause unnecessary motion blur, you can guarantee your image will look sharp.
+The solution for getting the best iPhone long exposure photos is using a tripod.
+Since you don’t have to hold your phone, you can guarantee your image will look sharp.
 We have an article covering our favourite iPhone tripods here.

 To set up your phone on a tripod, you’ll need a tripod mount.
-It’s a small contraption that clips on to your device.
+It’s a small gadget that clips onto your device.
 It also has a thread at the bottom which you can screw onto the tripod.
 You can read our guide to iPhone tripod mounts here.

 Remember that mounting your phone on a tripod alone is not going to prevent camera shake.
 You’ll need to either use a self-timer or a remote to ensure you don’t accidentally move your device while shooting.

 Live Photos is a feature on the iPhone that lets you take a series of photos and turns your shot into a short video clip.
-But you can also use it to apply all sorts of built-in effects on your native camera app including long exposure.
+But you can also use it to apply all sorts of built-in effects on your native Camera app, including long exposure pictures.

-To activate Live Photos, turn on your native iPhone app and select Live Photos at the top left corner of the screen.
+To activate Live Photos, turn on your iPhone Camera app and select Live Photos at the top of the screen.
 It has a circle symbol with concentric rings in it.
 Once you select it, you can start taking photos by pressing the red button.

-Go to your gallery and look for the photos you just took using Live Photos.
+Go to your gallery and look for the photos you took using Live Photos.
 Select the photo you like and swipe up to reveal Effects.
 Scroll to the right and tap Long Exposure.
-Your phone then applies a “long exposure” effect to your image.
+Your iPhone then applies a “long exposure” effect to your image.

 Since your iPhone applies the effect automatically on your photos, you don’t have control over the result of your image.
-But it’s the easiest way to try long exposure on your phone.
+But it’s the easiest way to experiment with long exposure on your iPhone.

-What’s awesome about it is that you can always revert to the original photo if you don’t like what you have.
+What’s great about it is that you can easily revert to the original photo if needed.

-Use Third-Party Apps to Create Stunning Long Exposures
+3. Use Third-Party Apps to Create Stunning Long Exposures with iPhone

-Using Live Photos is a simple way to create long exposure shots, but it’s always hit or miss.
-If you want to have more control over your images, then, your best approach is to use a third-party app.
+If you want to have more control over your iPhone long exposure images, your best approach is to use a third-party app.

 To access Slow Shutter Mode in Camera+ 2, tap the Presets button at the top center of the screen and select Slow Shutter.